Capital gains tax in 10 questions

 The capital gains tax amounts to 10% on your gain of 10 × (€130 − €100) = €300, i.e. €30.
 You can use your available exemption to recover these €30 via your tax return for that income year.

-7. How is the taxable capital gain calculated for investments made before 1 January 2026?
+4. How is the taxable capital gain calculated for investments made before 2026?

 Only capital gains realised as from 1 January 2026 are taxable.
 It was therefore important to determine the value of your investments accurately as at 31 December 2025.
 In accordance with the regulations, your bank therefore took a ‘snapshot’ of your portfolio on that date.
-By default, the taxable capital gain is the difference between the value of your investment at the time of this snapshot and the higher price you receive when you sell it as from 1 January 2026.
+By default, the taxable capital gain is the difference between the value of your investment at the time of this snapshot and the higher price you have received or receive when you sell it as from 1 January 2026.

 Example: